unloggedio/documentation/docs/2-Mocking.md

 # Mocking

-This feature is coming soon!

-Unlogged will automatically mock external API calls, DB calls or downstream service calls, so that you can test your code changes in isolation.

-You will be able to turn mocking on and off so that you can test your code changes in integrated fashion.
+With one click, Unlogged lets you mock API, DB, downstream service calls and file operations.

+## Using Recorded Data

+Click on the ghost icons, and see the recorded data, and click save.

+## Mocking on the Go!

+When you write a line of code, we automatically detect if the logic in the line can be mocked.

+You can click on the icon and define the mock, manually.